pridiltal/priweb/content/talk/GraduateResearchStudentInduction2017-talk.md

 +++

-I was invited to give a talk to first year PhD Research students of Monash Business School at the mid year Graduate Research Student Induction program.
+I was invited to give a talk to first year PhD Research students of Monash Business School at the mid year Graduate Research Student Induction programme.
 The talk is on "My first year at Monash Business School".